alice-doc/alice-analysis-tutorial/analysis/classes.md

         AliAnalysisTaskSE::~AliAnalysisTaskSE();                // class destructor
 ```

-are your class **construcgtors** and **destructor**.
+are your class **constructors** and **destructor**.
 These are standard C++ features, that are called when you create or delete an instance of your class.
 We will later on see, why you need to define *two* different class constructors.

 ## AliAnalysisTaskSE::UserCreateOutputObjects()